lamini-ai/lamini-examples/ift.md

 The loader will fail if any file cannot be read as text.
 In addition, we optionally specify `batch_size`, `chunk_size`, and `step_size`
 in when initializing the loader.
-Please refer to [TODO: add link] for details on these optional parameters.
+Please refer to [our RAG documentation] (TODO: add link to data to chunks section) for details on these optional parameters.

 ```python
 loader = DirectoryLoader(